Can a Counseling Degree Make Me Rich?

 Business Careers: With a Bachelor’s Degree

-The list is far from exhaustive; it is simply meant to illustrate the types of career options and their perspective entry-level incomes for someone with a bachelor’s in counseling.
+The list is far from exhaustive; it is simply meant to illustrate the types of career options.
+Entry-level salaries for these positions come from BLS data for the lowest 10% of earners in each category and may vary.

 While many students major in counseling in order to work directly with people in a therapeutic environment; there is no reason why a graduate cannot apply the skills and knowledge achieved to a traditional business career.
 Mark Ruiz graduated with a bachelor’s degree in psychology and is very happy with his decision to enter the world of business.